12 Ways to Ease a Child’s Anxiety About Their Dental Treatment

 If your child is scared of blood and swallows everything, then you must inform the dentist immediately.

 Your dentist might use a different approach to ease your child’s discomfort and pain.
-You also want to inform your dentist if your child is allergic to anything.
+You also want to inform your dentist if your child has any allergies.

 10- Reward your Child’s Positive Behaviour